thousand-quokka/INDE577/Supervised learning/Linear Regression/README.md

 # Linear Regression
 ![image](https://user-images.githubusercontent.com/120424457/233192936-f4989578-8e9e-436a-94b5-68628405b660.png)

-This project contains description and application of linear regression algorithm on the red wine dataset.
+This project contains description and application of linear regression algorithm on the palmer penguins dataset.

 ## Introduction
 A linear regression model describes the relationship between a dependent variable, $y$, and one or more independent variables, $X$.
 The dependent variable is also called the response variable.
 Independent variables are also called explanatory or predictor variables.
 Continuous predictor variables are also called covariates, and categorical predictor variables are also called factors.
 The matrix $X$ of observations on predictor variables is usually called the design matrix.
 Three major uses for regression analysis are (1) determining the strength of predictors, (2) forecasting an effect, and (3) trend forecasting.